 Students are required to teach at least one full day for each module they are taking per year.
 Multi-day activities count as one activity.
 Evening sessions at the Program Center count as 1⁄2 of a day.
 This applies to both students in the Intermediate Alpine Package and students taking the modules.
 In short, anybody wanting to take more than one module needs to instruct.
 No credit is given for instructing at the same activity more than once per year.
-For example, a student teaching at the Basic Knots FT (an evening activity) three times in 2020 will receive 1⁄2 credit.
+For example, a student teaching at the Basic Knots FT (an evening activity) three times in 2023 will receive 1⁄2 credit.

-After their first year, students in the package need to instruct at least at once per year in order to be considered active in the Intermediate Program.
-Students taking the modules need to either instruct the same number of times as the number of modules they take in any year, or at least once per year in order to be considered active.
+After their first year, students in the package must instruct at least at once per year to be considered active in the Intermediate Program.

-Although intermediate students are not expected to be an expert, they should be comfortably familiar with the techniques they are teaching.
+Although intermediate students are not expected to be expert, they should be comfortably familiar with the techniques they are teaching.
 No credit will be given if students show up unprepared for instructional activities.